thommcgrath/Beacon/docs/configs/craftingcosts/index.markdown

 On the right side of each ingredient is a **Quantity**{:.ui-keyword} column and a **Prevent Substitutions**{:.ui-keyword} column.
 Click the quantity for _Narcoberry_, then after the row is selected, click the quantity again.
 This will allow you to edit the value.
 Increase it to 2.
 At this point the recipe is now a cheaper version of the default recipe.

 The **Prevent Substitutions**{:.ui-keyword} column, when checked, will not allow ingredient substitutions.
-In this case, leaving it unchecked allows _Ascerbic Mushrooms_ to be used in the place of _Narcoberries_, since the two are interchangeable.
-When checked, only _Narcoberries_ would be allowed.
+In this case, leaving it unchecked allows _Ascerbic Mushrooms_ to be used in the place of _Narcoberry_, since the two are interchangeable.
+When checked, only _Narcoberry_ would be allowed.

 ## The Adjust Crafting Costs Tool